-2020~~This is a re-post from a couple of years ago but wanted to share it again.
-Original Post coming soon.
+2021~~This is a re-post from a couple of years ago but wanted to share, it’s one of my favorites.

 When I saw this, I thought, ‘yes, that’s me too.”
 I don’t advocate breaking the law or disobeying authority, or not following the Word of God.

-And so I did.
 Traipsing across the country following my husband/pastor(Ruth 1:16) we have had the time of our lives.
-Our children were born in three states, moving four times, making friends every time, and eventually finding their spouses and best friends.
-It wasn’t easy for them at times or for this girl who loves her people deeply and has a hard time making new friends.
+Our children were born in three states, moved four times, made life long friends every time.
+It wasn’t easy for this girl who loves her people deeply and has a hard time making new friends.
 But, I tell you, I wouldn’t trade my life for anything.
 I have

 - learned the steadfast love of a heavenly Father,